alimalikali/jabal-builders-rebuilds/docs/SETUP.md

    git push origin feature/your-feature-name
    ```

-5. **Create a pull request**
-   - Follow the PR template
-   - Request reviews
-   - Address feedback

 ## Code Standards

 - Follow the ESLint configuration
 - Use TypeScript for type safety
 - Write meaningful commit messages
 - Document new features and changes
-- Write tests for new functionality

 ## Performance Optimization